Install Qt5 with OpenCV on Raspberry Pi 4 or Jetson Nano.

 Open the file /etc/xdg/qt5ct/qt5ct.conf with the nano editor and set the style to gtk3.
 Save and exit with <Ctrl> + <X>, <Y> and <Enter>.

-# edit qt5ct.conf if you a Raspberry Pi.
+# edit qt5ct.conf on a Raspberry Pi Buster.

 $ sudo nano /etc/xdg/qt5ct/qt5ct.conf